Senyeah/APIEngine/README.md

 ### `export`

-As its name suggests, `export` exports a request to a specific class inside a specific PHP source file.
-Its syntax is as follows:
+As its name suggests, the `export` directive “exports” a request to a specific class inside a specific PHP source file.
+Its syntax takes the following form:

 ```
 export <http-method> "<endpoint>" to "<class-name>" in "<file-name>"